-2.5 The staff and the operatives of the Council Services and Tayside Contracts, who provide the service, have demonstrated over the life of the Council, that they have the experience and expertise to tackle the worst of winter weather.
-Winter 2017/18 was no exception with an exceptional performance given by all involved in dealing with several winter storms known as the "Beast from the East".
+2.6 The staff and the operatives of Tayside Contracts and the Council Services who provide the service, have demonstrated over the life of the Council, that they have the experience and expertise to tackle the worst of winter weather.
+Although Winter 2018/19 was a less than typical example, Winter 2017/18 before it provided an exceptional performance being given by all involved in dealing with several winter storms (Beast from the East).